-- Create a module (either a .py or an entire subdirectory depending on the complexity) inside can. interfaces - Implement the central part of the backend: the bus class that extends can.BusABC.
-See below for more info on this one!
+- Create a module (either a .py or an entire subdirectory depending on the complexity) inside can. interfaces - Implement the central part of the backend: the bus class that extends can.
+BusABC.
+See Extending the BusABC class for more info on this one!